jonhue/amp-html/README.md

     $ amphtml test all --split

-`Test.all` runs multiple tests to check if your code is valid.
+`test all` runs multiple tests to check if your code is valid.
 You can also run each test specifically.

 To get a list of all tests and learn how to run them, go to [How to test and validate](https://github.com/jonhue/amphtml/wiki/How-to-test-and-validate)